jingyanxu/Linearized-analysis-of-noise-and-resolution-for-DL-based-image-generation/README.md

 An online repository for the paper:

-Xu, J and Noo, F. "Linearized-analysis-of-noise-and-resolution-for-DL-based-image-generation." submitted.
+Xu, J and Noo, F. "Linearized-analysis-of-noise-and-resolution-for-DL-based-image-generation." accepted.
+Here is an [unedited](https://github.com/jingyanxu/Linearized-analysis-of-noise-and-resolution-for-DL-based-image-generation/blob/main/Final_version.pdf) version.

 The code examples and the trained models will be included soon.
 The supplementary information can be accessed from [supplement.pdf](https://github.com/jingyanxu/Linearized-analysis-of-noise-and-resolution-for-DL-based-image-generation/blob/main/supplement.pdf)